Asian hornet – Vespa velutina

 Professor Martin argues that the only proven method of hornet control is colony discovery and destruction.
 Neither task is easy.
 The advice given in the book is to call in the professionals!
 Never attempt to remove or kill an Asian hornet nest yourself.
 If things go wrong you put yourself and others in grave danger, even of being killed as has happened in France.
 We have a long way to go before an effective strategy emerges to protect our bees and the public from this very successful alien species.

-See the Library Page for details of The Asian Hornet – Threats, Biology & Expansion
+The Asian Hornet – Threats, Biology & Expansion by Dr Stephen Martin.